Friday, May 21, 2021

 First, Gyro sensors usually calibrate automatically at power on, like when the EV3 boots up, which means any movement of the robot, or table, while the EV3 brick powers up can produce drifting in the gyro.
 I recommend setting the robot on the floor on a sheet of paper (to keep dirt off of the wheels) and let it boot up without being disturbed.

 Second, poor wire management can lead to connection glitches that cause the Gyro Sensor to restart and recalibrate.
 The robot may drive in sharp arcs or even spin in place follow a gyro reset due to a poor connection while the robot was being handled by the team.
 This can be a very tough problem to identify because the problem happens when the wires are bumped but the robot driving failure doesn't show up until you go to use the gyro later.
-So the robot can be great on a practice table but suffer a gyor reset while walking to the competition tables or even during a match.
+So the robot can be great on a practice table but suffer a gyro reset while walking to the competition tables or even during a match.

-I recommend NOT using a program to force the gyro to recalibrate.
-I have worked with many teams how had a great plan for how and when they would calibrate the gyro, and most, if not all, eventually have the gyro fail them during a competition run.
-I do recommend that early in the season adding some programming that will alert you if the gyro reading is changing when the robot should not be moving.
+I do recommend that early in the season adding some programming that will alert you if the gyro reading is changing (my team liked programming the robot to beep on every degree change from the change when stopped in the Home area) when the robot should not be moving.
 This will let you find out if and when your robot's gyro starts drifting.
-This can warn you when someone didn't follow the EV3 startup procedure or a cable issue caused a gyro reset.
+This can warn you when someone didn't follow the EV3 startup procedure, or alert you when cable movement caused a gyro reset (another reason to key your wiring neat).

 I hope this has been helpful and encourages you to look into trying out a gyro sensor on your robot!